mitchwagner/ultragraph/README.md

 This library is designed to provide precisely that alternative conceptualization.
-Python is a natural langauge for this, as first-class functions allow us to pass, for example, *c*, as an argument into the interface defined by this more formal specification.
+Python is a natural langauge for this, as first-class functions allow us to pass, for example, the function *c* as an argument into the interface defined by this more formal specification.

 In summary, UltraGraph is not so much an exercise in avoiding class-based design, nor recreating the wheel for the sake of it, as in promoting a